Yuzhou541/Yuzhou541.github.io/README.markdown

    - **Modify Modal Forms**:
      - Update options in `<select>` elements for `Period Start` and `Period End` to match your schedule structure.
      - Add or remove days in the `<div class="days-checkboxes">` block.
+   - **Modify Personal Courses**:
+     - Fill in, modify and integrate the course information according to the existing information in the code.

 #### Adding New Resources
 - **Assets**: Place images, PDFs, or other files in the `assets/` directory and reference them in `index.html` (e.g., `<img src="./assets/images/your-image.jpg">`).